-Want to avoid exposure to a couple of pesticides, dioxin, a synthetic growth hormone, heavy metals, and numerous types of pthalates in your morning coffee?
-These toxins may be lurking in your brew.
-And while not everyone agrees that drinking coffee should be part of a healthy lifestyle, for the coffee lovers among us giving up the brew is not an option.
-So follow these simple steps to detox your caffeine habit.
+Want to avoid exposure to a couple of pesticides, dioxin, a synthetic growth hormone, heavy metals, and numerous types of phthalates in your morning coffee?
+Want to detox your caffeine habit?

 If you like to whiten your coffee you can avoid exposure to recombinant bovine somatotroph (rbST) and pyrethroid insecticides by switching to organic cow’s milk, soy milk, almond milk or half and half. rbST is a synthetic growth hormone linked to colon, breast and prostate cancer.
 Pyrethroid insecticides are neurotoxins, endocrine disrupters and possible carcinogens.